foxriver76/ioBroker.xbox/README.md

    ```javascript
    setState('settings.inputText', 'H1 M8 h0w d0 u do?', false); // Send a super nerdy text to someone
    ```

+* settings.gameDvr

+    *Button which records the previous minute of gameplay.
+The button is available when authenticate is turned on in the settings.
+You have to be logged in on your Xbox with the same account as you are authenticated with.
+A game needs to be in foreground.*

 ### Channel Gamepad